What Crimes Are Juveniles Most Often Arrested For?

 What Are the Factors That Influence Juvenile Crime and Delinquency?

-There are a number of factors that can influence youth crime and juvenile delinquency, such as:
+There are a number of factors that can influence youth crime and juveniles delinquency, such as:

 - Family environment